Private Cervical Smear

 How has cervical screening changed, and why is this?

-Previously, women would have a cervical smear as their primary test.
+Previously, women would have their cervical smear sample sent for cytology testing as their primary test.
 If an abnormality was detected, they would then have a HPV test to detect the underlying infection.

 Because most abnormalities in the cervix occur because of the HPV infection, and 90% of cervical cancer cases are caused by high-risk HPV, recent changes have been made to the screening process.

 Now, women are tested for HPV first, and if this is detected, the lab will perform a cytology on the smear sample to detect any cell abnormalities which may have developed from HPV infection.
 This allows women to receive a quicker diagnosis, as well as quicker intervention if necessary.